 The hike to the summit is short but steep.
 The height gain is about 1180 feet.
 Rest assured that it’s well worth it.
 The more you climb, the better it gets.

 You can choose to walk the linear route or the circular route.
 Both routes start at the Balmaha visitor centre car park.
-On your way to the summit, you will pass through gorgeous woodland—a mix of oak, conifer, broadleaf and beech trees.
+On your way to the summit, you will pass through gorgeous woodland—a mix of oak, conifer, broadleaf, and beech trees.

 The linear route, also called the “up & down route,” is 3 miles long and takes about 2.5 hours to complete.
 The circular route is 6.5 miles.

-The terrain can be muddy underfoot any time of the year, so it’s important to wear suitable clothing and hiking boots, and given that it is Scotland mind take a light rain jacket no matter what time of the year you walk.
+The terrain can be muddy underfoot any time of the year, so it’s essential to wear suitable clothing and hiking boots, and given that it is Scotland mind take a light rain jacket no matter what time of the year you walk.

 Conic Hill is a year-round hike.
 However, if you plan on walking the circular route with your dog, do know that dogs are not allowed in the two enclosed fields on the east side of the hill during the lambing season.
 Generally, the lambing season lasts from April to May.